ThomasByr/useful-moderator/README.md

 >
 > Please note we do not officially support Windows or MacOS, but we do provide some instructions for those who want to use it on these platforms.

 You do not explicitly need a conda environment for the bot to run.
 But it is always recommended nontheless, especially because the next LTS of Ubuntu won't let users pip-install anything without a virtual environment.
+At the time of writing, this bot requires `python >= 3.9` to run.

 ```bash
 # Clone the repository